Effective Tips For Strengthening Your Legs

 The Curtsey Lunge

 Stand with your feet aligned with your shoulders.
 Step back with your right foot and move across your left leg.
-Bend at the knees so you can lower your body so your front thigh is parallel with the floor.
+Bend at the knees so you can lower your body so your front thigh is parallel to the floor.
 This positioning allows your torso to be positioned in a square and upright manner.
 Resume the initial standing position.
 Repeat the curtsey lunge with the other leg.

 The Glute Bridge